-The Apertis distribution is targeted towards the development of and use in electronic devices.
+The Apertis distribution provides both a development environment for electronic devices as well as a software stack to be used on them.
 In line with this goal, the Apertis project strives to provide software components that, where there is intent that they form part of the software stack on the devices themselves, are free from licensing constraints that may make it unsuitable in certain use cases.
 An example is software licensed under the terms of the GNU GPL-3 (General Public License) or LGPL-3 (Lesser General Public License) which are known to present a problem as they sometimes conflict with regulatory requirements and thus Apertis will take measures to avoid such packages being provided as part of the “target” package repositories.

 Providing suitable and compatible Transport Layer Security (TLS) libraries has already required some measures to be taken to meet the licensing expectations of the Apertis project, but changes in the licensing of newer versions from the upstream projects now requires a longer term strategy to be considered and implemented.

 The “target” section of Apertis ships a variety of packages which use TLS from a provided library.
 There are a number of software libraries that provide competing TLS implementations and which are provided under various licensing terms.
 However, these projects do not always provide the same programming interfaces, thus do not provide a drop in replacement for each other.
 Whilst some users of TLS libraries may provide some level of abstraction to support more than one TLS library, others may support only one and thus Apertis currently provides GnuTLS, OpenSSL and NSS.